While working with client sites, you may need a convenient way of deploying to a shared host without shell access.

 Run your terminal commands or shell scripts on every deployment.
 Compile your SASS-files to CSS and push to your server.
 (SFTP/SSH only)

-Take down your site during deployment or run migration scripts on your server.
+Take down your site during deployment, run git push or run migration scripts on your server.
 (SFTP/SSH only)

 Have files committed to your repository you don’t want to deploy?
 No problem, just ignore them.